mhlinder/scientific-computing/get_to_know_your_tools.md

 We admit: we will be unable to do justice to the full spectrum of computational scientific tools.
 We won't come anywhere close to identifying these "best tools."
 Instead, we hope to present a framework for finding the best tools for _you_, and for developing a workflow that makes practicing computational science streamlined and organized.

 ### The Holy Grail
 The most important tool in our arsenal will sound trivial, silly and blatant; but trust us, this is the tool that we use most, yields the best results and has the greatest potential for scientific use.
-We are talking, of course, of [Google](http://www.google.com), or any other search engine.
+We are talking, of course, about [Google](http://www.google.com), or any other search engine.

 It would be impossible to summarize the benefits of a good search engine to the modern scientist, but a few of our regular uses include:

 * Finding data.
 * Finding answers to technical questions and documentation for scientific programs.